made2591/blog.madeddu.xyz/_posts/2019-02-07-docker-security.md

 Now the point is: what do you need inside your Docker?
 Who knows.
 Good luck

-But ehy!
+But hey!
 There's a tool for everything: [docker-slim](https://github.com/docker-slim/docker-slim) can help you build your secomp profile.

 ##### Docker-slim
 If you only want to auto-generate a Seccomp profile (along with other interesting image metadata) use the profile command.